 When you stop breathing, the oxygen levels in your blood go down and carbon dioxide levels go up.
 This makes your heart and blood vessels work harder and can affect your heart rate and nervous system.
 That in turn may:

 Because sleep apnea disturbs your sleep, it can make you very tired during the day.
 So if you have sleep apnea, you may:

 Certain things make it more or less likely that you will have obstructive sleep apnea.
 Some of these you cannot change, while others you can.

 Call your doctor if:

 Watchful waiting is a wait-and-see approach.
-If you get better on your own, you will not need treatment.
+If you get better on your own, you won't need treatment.
 If you get worse, you and your doctor will decide what to do next.
 Watchful waiting may be right for you if you snore but are not excessively sleepy during the day.

-Watchful waiting may not be right if you notice that your sleep partner snores loudly and heavily, is restless during sleep, and is sleepy during the day.
-If you think your sleep partner may have periods when breathing stops, suggest that he or she talk with a doctor.
+But watchful waiting may not be right if you notice that your sleep partner snores loudly and heavily, is restless during sleep, and is sleepy during the day.
+If you think your sleep partner may have periods when breathing stops, suggest that they talk with a doctor.

 Your doctor will examine you and ask you and possibly your sleep partner some questions about your lifestyle, snoring, sleep behaviour, and how tired you feel during the day (this is called a medical history).

 Your doctor may ask you to complete a questionnaire, such as the Epworth Sleepiness Scale.
 The answers to questions in this questionnaire can help the doctor find out if you have sleep apnea.
 If your doctor thinks that you may have sleep apnea, he or she may suggest that you have a sleep study in a lab or at your home.

 Other tests that you may have include: